Skip to main content

 DSM-5 Diagnosis

-• Disproportionate and persistent thoughts about the seriousness of one’s symptoms;
+• Disproportionate and persistent thoughts about the seriousness of one’s symptoms

-• Excessive time and energy devoted to these symptoms or health concerns,
+• Excessive time and energy devoted to these symptoms or health concerns

-Importantly, somatic symptom disorder is typically specified based on the category that best describes the presentation of the condition (below):
+Somatic symptom disorder is typically specified based on the category that best describes the presentation of the condition (below):

-Finally, somatic symptom disorder is also characterized by its level of severity:
+Somatic symptom disorder is also characterized by its level of severity:

-• Mild: only one of the symptoms specified above (“DSM-5 Diagnosis” section) is fulfilled
+• Mild: Only one of the symptoms specified above (“DSM-5 Diagnosis” section) is fulfilled

-• Moderate: two or more of the symptoms specified above are fulfilled
+• Moderate: Two or more of the symptoms specified above are fulfilled

-• Severe: two or more of the symptoms specified above are fulfilled, plus there are multiple somatic complaints (or one very severe somatic symptom)
+• Severe: Two or more of the symptoms specified above are fulfilled, plus there are multiple somatic complaints (or one very severe somatic symptom)

 To officially determine a diagnosis of somatic symptom disorder, you will likely need to attend an appointment with a mental health provider.
 The provider should conduct a psychological evaluation to discuss symptomatology, fears or concerns, stressful situations, and interpersonal difficulties.